 In the considered case two parameters (i.e. falling objects mass $M_1 \equiv x_1$ and its impact velocity $V_1 \equiv x_2$) had to be identified by using a single measurement from the force sensor.
 Therefore, in order to construct the response maps, at least two characteristic quantities had to be extracted from each single measurement.
-The selected quantities were either the amplitudes of the two first peaks of the force signal or, alternatively, maximum value of force and its time integral in the considered time interval.

 For the given response maps, the impact identification procedure utilizes the error function defined as: